 Welcome to Design Digest, a website and blog about all things inspiring, with a focus on interior design and architecture.
-Let me say that I believe in integrating design into all aspects of life, from the car you drive, the pen you use,the way you serve food on a plate, to the home you live in, your whole daily existence can be enhanced by surrounding yourself with things you find pleasing.
+I believe in integrating design into all aspects of life, from the car you drive, the pen you use, the way you serve food on a plate, to the home you live in,in fact, your whole daily existence can be enhanced by surrounding yourself with things you find pleasing.
 I am an interior designer and design educator who works in Melbourne.
 I have very broad interests from Ancient Roman architecture to Post Modernism with many design heroes including Andrea Palladio, William Morris and Mies van der Rohe to name a few.
 I am interested in design theory and understanding what enhances our everyday activities as well as those special occasions.
 This is where I intend to explore different themes and design icons.
 I have put this site together so my students can access the ideas that have I talked about in my classes to help generate discussion.
 Topics I will be covering include: My top ten favourite Architects and Designers.
 Interior design theory for creating great rooms.
 Design history and the lessons we can apply to our projects today.
 Designer tips I have collected over the years.
 Design objects that inspire.
 Check out my Blog: A day in the life of an interior designer: This is where you can hear about what interior designers get up to.
 I must admit that it is a rewarding and interesting profession where every day is different and challenging.

 Design-Digest is created by the design team at Crichton Interiors.
 All images used in this site are photographed by the author unless referenced.

 Crichton Interiors was established in 1958, in Melbourne.

 Working in both traditional and contemporary interiors, we specialise in designing and producing hand made soft furnishings as well as offering a full design service from documentation of concepts to schematic and working drawings.
 Incorporating antiques and artwork is our speciality.
 Contact us at: Information@design-digest.com